-10.1 A Case Management Conference may be ordered by the court at any time on the court's initiative.
+- 10.1 A Case Management Conference may be ordered by the court at any time on the court's initiative.
 A party may request a Case Management Conference thirty (30) days after service of a petition or complaint.
-Issues addressed in the Conference shall be pursuant to Florida Family Law Rules of Procedure 12.200.

-10.2 A fifteen minute pretrial conference shall be scheduled at least thirty (30) days before a final hearing.
-Twenty (20) days notice shall be given for a pretrial conference.
+Issues addressed in the Conference shall be pursuant to Florida Family Law Rules of Procedure 12.200. - days before a final hearing.
+Twenty (20) days' notice shall be given for a pretrial conference.
 The purpose of the conference shall be for a determination of whether the trial may be simplified or for any other purpose pursuant to Florida Family Law Rules of Procedure 12.200.
-The Pretrial Statement (See Attachment B) of each party MUST be filed prior to the conference.
-Failure of counsel or a party to fully and completely comply with this process may result in the imposition of sanctions including, but not limited to, cancellation of the trial date with costs assessed to the offending party, the striking of pleadings, the entry of default, or dismissal of this action.
+The Pretrial Statement (see Attachment B) of each party MUST be filed prior to the conference.
+Failure of counsel or a party to fully and completely comply with this process may result in the imposition of sanctions including, but not limited to, cancellation of the trial date with costs assessed to the offending party, the striking of pleadings, the entry of default or dismissal of this action.